 Dark and disturbing was Jim Thompson’s trademark.
 Also known as the “Dimestore Dostoevsky,” he often chose to write about grifters, losers, and psychopaths in order to express his nihilistic point of view.
 Other Thompson novels adapted to film include The Getaway, The Killer Inside Me, and After Dark, My Sweet, the latter of those was also released in 1990.
 Thompson wrote the screenplays for two early Kubrick films, The Killing and Paths of Glory though he was not properly acknowledged for his work by Kubrick.
 Another screenplay written for Kubrick, Lunatics at Large, was misplaced and only rediscovered after Kubrick’s death.
-A film production is currently in development.

 The film adaptation of The Grifters was the first product of Martin Scorsese’s own independent production company.
 Initially he planned to direct but brought in Frears so he could make Goodfellas instead.
 He also hired Donald E. Westlake, himself a prominent crime novelist, to write the screenplay.
 Westlake was nominated for an Oscar, losing to Michael Blake for Dances With Wolves.
 Anjelica Huston, who played Lilly Dillon, was nominated for Best Actress, losing to Kathy Bates in Misery.
 Annette Bening (Myra) lost Best Actress in a Supporting Role to Whoopi Goldberg in Ghost and Frears’ nomination for Best Director was trumped by Kevin Costner for Dances With Wolves.
 The classy score by Elmer Bernstein (To Kill a Mockingbird) evokes the classic noir era without sounding old-fashioned.
 Like After Dark, My Sweet, the film does not visually mimic classic noir conventions.
 Both are set in sunny Southern California though there are subtle suggestions of previous eras in The Grifters with wardrobes and interiors.
 Though critically acclaimed at the time, the film wasn’t a hit at the box office but has since developed a strong cult following.
 It’s plain to see that The Grifters had an influence on the pulp revival of the early 90’s, Reservoir Dogs (1992), with its ubiquitous sunglasses and skinny ties being one of the most obvious examples.